-- Grandparents – In the state of California, grandparents may seek custody or visitation provided a certain criteria are met
+- Grandparents – In the state of California, grandparents may seek custody or visitation provided certain criteria are met

-- In Position of the Parent – Any individual who has assumed the role of a parent for a certain period of time and the court finds suitable in regards to the particular situation.
+- In Position of the Parent – Any individual who has assumed the role of a parent for a certain period of time and the court finds suitable in regard to the particular situation.
 This may be a step-parent or another family member.

 Q. Will the child custody arrangement affect child support in San Diego?